-The index in input string of the first byte following the token and any trailing delimiters.
+The index in the input string of the first character following the token and any trailing delimiters.

-If offset is less than 0 or greater than the number of bytes in input string, or if the end of the string was reached, this output is -1.
+If the offset is less than 0 or greater than the number of characters in the input string, or if the end of the string was reached, this output is -1.

-To continue searching for more tokens in input string, use this value as offset the next time you call this node.
+To continue searching for more tokens in the input string, use this value as the offset the next time you call this node.

-The first token in input string following offset.
+The first token in the input string following the offset.
 This output is either all text that appears between two delimiters or one of the strings specified by operators.

-The index in operators of token string if token string matches one of the elements in operators.
+The index of the token string in operators if the token string matches any of the elements in operators.

-If token string is any other string, token index returns -1.
-If the node reaches the end of input string without finding any valid operator, token index returns -2.
+If token string is any other string, this output returns -1.
+If the node reaches the end of the input string without finding any valid operator, this output returns -2.

 Tokens are text segments that typically represent individual keywords, numeric values, or operators found when parsing a configuration file or other text-based data format.
 You can specify tokens with the data you pass into the node through the delimiters and operators inputs.
 For example, because the space character is a delimiter by default, each word of This is a string is a token, and you can parse the sentence into its component words.